 You can't afford not to meet with prospective customers because, without face-to-face contact, there will be no business.
-Off course there is no need to travel overseas countries until you get associated with at least one importer/buyer in respective country.
-Once you get associated with customer, ask if you may visit them and if they would be so kind as to assist you on your first visit.
+Of course, there is no need to travel overseas countries until you get associated with at least one importer/buyer in the respective country.
+Once you get associated with a customer, ask if you may visit them and if they would be so kind as to assist you on your first visit.
 You will be surprised at how gracious people really are, and how eagerly they welcome the opportunity to show you around their native land!
 Customers matter -- I can't repeat it often enough.
 The personal meeting is the best way to demonstrate your professional commitment.

 9. "We appointed an exclusive agent, yet didn't get any sales."